 How Haiti, amid ‘living hell’ back home, became the ultimate Women’s World Cup underdog

 But they hardly spoke about soccer that night.
 For roughly an hour, they preached about their collective purpose.
-They’d all seen the images, and followed the news; they knew their country had descended into violent, ungovernable chaos.
-They knew it endangered their families; “that's hurt us a lot,” midfielder Ruthny Mathurin says.
+They’d all seen the images and followed the news; they knew their country had descended into violent, ungovernable chaos.
+They knew it endangered their families.
+“That's hurt us a lot,” midfielder Ruthny Mathurin said.

 And to keep transmitting that broader message, even 9,000 miles from home, even though significant chunks of their country lack internet access and electricity.

-They can’t restore it, but they want Haiti “to know that some people like the country still,” Mathurin says.
+They can’t restore it, but they want Haiti “to know that some people like the country still,” Mathurin said.
 “Some people fight for it.”

 Haiti’s present despair can trace its roots all the way back to the Caribbean state’s triumphant beginnings.
 Its origin story is well-known: In 1791, slaves revolted, overthrew their French masters and won independence.
 But history largely buried what followed.
 France, backed by warships, without regard for its own heinous role in the revolution — enslaving Africans and transporting them to the colony in the first place — demanded the equivalent of hundreds of millions of dollars in reparations.
 Haiti ultimately agreed to pay a majority of the ransom, reportedly 112 million French francs, which, as The New York Times laid out last year, has crippled the Haitian economy ever since.